 Recently we’ve completed the second stage of this project.
 The phase was finished with validation and testing of PROGO’s prediction data.
-We were cooperating with Enea, a Polish DSO, from where we received data necessary for checking the quality of prediction in real conditions of customers’ usage.
+We were cooperating with Enea-Operator, a Polish DSO, from where we received data necessary for checking the quality of prediction in real conditions of customers’ usage.

 Square Root Mean Error (SRME):